Bob David (American football)

-Robert Joseph David (January 15, 1921 - July 4, 1997) was an American professional football guard and fullback.
-He played college football for Villanova and Notre Dame and professional football for the Los Angeles Rams and Chicago Rockets.
+Robert Joseph David (January 15, 1921 - July 4, 1997) was an American professional football player who was a guard and fullback in the National Football League (NFL) and All-America Football Conference (AAFC).
+He played college football for the Villanova Wildcats and Notre Dame Fighting Irish and professionally for the Los Angeles Rams and Chicago Rockets.

-Early years
+Early life

 David was born in 1921 in Blue Island, Illinois.
 He began his collegiate career at the University of Notre Dame as a football candidate.
 After his freshman year at Notre Dame, he was inducted into the United States Marine Corps during World War II and was transferred in 1943 to Villanova University as a trainee in the V-12 program.

 He played college football at the fullback position for Villanova.
 While playing for Villanova in 1944, and despite appearing in only five games before being transferred to Camp Lejeune for active military service, he was selected for the 1944 All-Catholic All-America team.
 He rejoined Villanova in the fall of 1946 after being discharged from the Marine Corps.